 A good mix of spices is added for flavour and aroma.
 But each spice in the mix has properties to dehydrate and preserve the pickles.
 Spices like cinnamon, cumin, cardamom and bay leaves were used to preserve mummies in Egypt too.
 The properties are known for ages and are used in pickle making too.
 Most Indian pickles use these spices while pickling.
 A lime pickle or a mango pickle is a perfect example of the use of spices.

 Filtered water with salt or acids like vinegar or lime is good for fermentation.
 This works well in places that have high humidity in the air.
 Vegetables like carrots and turnips can be fermented with this base.

 Pickling meat is a different ball game altogether.
 Before pickling, meat requires to be cured.
 Curing can be done with sodium nitrate, vinegar, lemon juice, citric acid, salt or sugar.
 Smoking is another common method to pickle meats.
 Most northeastern states follow the smoking method.
 Smoking dehydrates the meat and one can store the pickle for a longer duration.
 Pickling of pork, beef, chicken and mutton is usually done in this manner.

 A pickle can add piquancy to every plate of food.
 But at the same time, one can conveniently add that it is an acquired taste.
 A pickle loved by some might not be even palatable to others.
-Their combinations vary from place to place and from people to people.
-Combinations like spicy and sour mango and jackfruit pickle or curry leaves pickle might seem mind-boggling to some and a delectable concoction to others.
+Their combinations vary from place to place and from person to person.
+Combinations like spicy and sour mango and jackfruit pickle or curry leaves pickles might seem mind-boggling to some and a delectable concoction to others.
 Common pickles like the mango pickle are welcomed in all forms – sweet and spicy, shredded and above all the cut mango pickle.